GoogleCloudPlatform/DataflowTemplates/v1/README_Cloud_Bigtable_to_GCS_Parquet.md

 * **bigtableInstanceId** (Instance ID): The ID of the Cloud Bigtable instance that contains the table.
 * **bigtableTableId** (Table ID): The ID of the Cloud Bigtable table to export.
 * **outputDirectory** (Output file directory in Cloud Storage): The path and filename prefix for writing output files.
 Must end with a slash.
 DateTime formatting is used to parse directory path for date & time formatters.
 (Example: gs://your-bucket/your-path).
 * **filenamePrefix** (Parquet file prefix): The prefix of the Parquet file name.
 For example, "table1-".
-Defaults to: output.
+Defaults to: part.

 ### Optional Parameters